nitinmagima/shinymonitoringdashboard/readme.md

 # Trigger Monitoring Dashboard for Anticipated Action  Guide

 This is a README file created for the Trigger Monitoring Dashboard for Anticipated Action Programs for WFP in various countries.
+The dashboard has been built in python using "Shiny for Python".
+The struture is similar to the Python maproom created for AA Design.
 The code base has been designed in such a way that only the YAML file needs to be updated to create a new Trigger Monitoring Dashboard.
-The code has been divided into four files:

-1. app.py,
-2. utils.py
-3. config.yaml
-4. get_admin1data.py

-The additional file, get_admin1data.py, is there to help manually update the config.yaml file of admin1_list.
-The Trigger Monitoring Dashboard takes advantage of the map rooms already created for respective countries and pulls the data from there.
+The Trigger Monitoring Dashboard takes advantage of the map rooms already created for respective countries and pulls  the data from there.The code has been divided  into four files:

+1. app.py - creates the front end of the dashboard.
+Creates filterable tables for admin 0 and admin 1 levels.
+2. utils.py - contains functions to use the maproom API
+3. config.yaml - contains the data for the functions to work in utils.py
+4. get_admin1data.py - help manually update the config.yaml file of admin1_list.

 ## YAML Description